 The measurement and identification of poverty has long been of special interest to development economists.
-Typically, this involves the definition of a poverty line - a level of income or expenditure - such that all households that are below this level are identified as 'poor' (Deaton (1997), Ray (1998)).
-When income or expenditure data is unavailable, testing for the presence of assets in households has been suggested as an alternative method for poverty measurement (Filmer and Pritchett (2001); McKenzie (2005), Stifel and Christiaensen (2007), Filmer and Scott (2008), Montgomery et al (2000), Townsend (1979)).
+Typically, this involves the definition of a poverty line - a level of income or expenditure - such that all households below this level are identified as 'poor' (Deaton (1997), Ray (1998)).
+When income or expenditure data is unavailable, testing for the presence of assets in households has been suggested as an alternative method for poverty measurement (Filmer and Pritchett (2001), McKenzie (2005), Stifel and Christiaensen (2007), Filmer and Scott (2008), Montgomery et al (2000), Townsend (1979)).

-In the latter category of measuring poverty by asset ownership, Maitra (2016, 2017) uses a mixture model to identify clusters in the durable ownership patterns of urban households in India.
-Maitra's mixture analysis finds that there are 3 clusters ('classes') in this population, each with its own density of durable ownership; the lowest class (who own the fewest durables on average) can then be identified as the (relatively) poor1.
+In the latter category of measuring poverty by asset ownership, Maitra (2016, 2017) uses a mixture model to identify clusters in the total durable ownership patterns of urban households in India.
+Maitra's mixture analysis finds that there are 3 clusters ('classes') in this population, each with its own distinct density of durable ownership; the lowest class (who own the fewest durables on average) can then be identified as the (relatively) poor.
+Extending Maitra's analysis to rural households reveals similar clusters in the data: 2 rural classes in 1993-94, 3 in 1999-00 and 4 in 2004-05.